trivassi/github-user-lookup/README.md

 * _Open in your text editor of choice_
 * _In the comman line write bower install and npm install after cloning_
 * _In command line write gulp build to compile and gulp serve to run on browser_
+* _To make sure code works as intended download own API key from GitHub_
+* _Once API key is obtained include it in a .env file in the top level of your directory and use it as such: exports.apiKey = “your key here”;_

 ## Known Bugs